National leaders in robotic-assisted surgery

-UC Davis Medical Center proudly offers the leading-edge technology of robotic-assisted surgery in several different specialties, ranging from gastrointestinal and cardiothoracic surgery to gynecologic oncology, otolaryngology (head and neck) and urology.
-Each procedure is performed by a highly experienced and skilled team of surgeons, nurses and technicians who specialize in using UC Davis Medical Center’s da Vinci® surgical system.
+UC Davis Health surgeons are known throughout the U.S. for their leadership in robotics, the latest development in minimally invasive surgical technology.
+Robotic-assisted surgery is offered in several specialties, including gastrointestinal, cardiothoracic, gynecologic oncology, otolaryngology (head and neck) and urologic surgery.
+Each procedure is performed by a highly experienced and skilled team of surgeons, nurses and technicians who are specially trained to use robotic surgical systems.

 Mohamed R. Ali